iterait/apistrap/README.md

 **Important**: A big part of the functionality is exposed using decorators on Flask view functions.
 Make sure that the Flask `route()` decorator is always the last applied one (the one on the top).
 Otherwise, the HTTP handler might not call some of our functions.
-Also, the `swagger.autodoc()` decorator has to be applied after all the other Swagger decorators.

 ### AioHTTP